bvm-org/bvm/README.md

 entire array API to manipulate "strings".

-Note that because arrays are a reference type, when strings are used as the keys of dictionaries, the dictionary will take a copy of the string.
+Note that because arrays are a reference type, when strings are used as the keys of dictionaries (more on this later), the dictionary will take a copy of the string.
 This ensures that if you modify the string after using it as a key in a dictionary, you are not actually modifying the same string as being used by the dictionary.

 ### Literal Arrays

 A literal array can be created by using the `[` and `]` opcodes.
-Note that these are an assembly shorthand for `ARRAY_START` and `ARRAY_END` opcodes.
+Note that these are an *assembly shorthand* for `ARRAY_START` and `ARRAY_END` opcodes.
+The shorthands are not valid in the object file format.
 The `ARRAY_START` opcode simply places a marker on the stack.
 Execution then continues as normal (further opcodes are directly evaluated as normal) until the `ARRAY_END` opcode is encountered.
 This searches back down through the stack until it finds